 This monitor has extremely low input lag for a responsive feel while gaming.

-This monitor only has two USB 3.0 ports.
-However, if you want a more office-friendly monitor with a USB-C port, check out the Dell P3223DE.
+The LG 27GP850-B has two USB 3.0 ports.
+However, the LG 27GP83B-B only has a USB service port, and you can't connect peripherals to it.
+If you want a more office-friendly monitor with a USB-C port, check out the Dell P3223DE.

 The monitor works well with macOS.
 HDR and VRR both function effectively while gaming.
 However, there's some minor flickering with a variable refresh rate when switching from 48Hz to a higher framerate.
 Additionally, macOS detects this as a 31.5-inch display, but this doesn't impact performance.
 If you're using a MacBook, windows sometimes don't return to their original position if you close the lid.